neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Benchmark Performance

-We will compare DeepSparse's throughput to ONNX Runtime, using DeepSparse's convienent benchmarking script.
+We will compare DeepSparse's throughput to ONNX Runtime's throughput on YOLOv5s, using DeepSparse's benchmarking script.

-Relative to the ONNX Runtime baseline for YOLOv5s, DeepSparse achieves a **3.7x speed-up at batch 1** and a **5.8x speed-up at batch 64** !

 The benchmarks were run on an AWS `c6i.8xlarge` instance (16 cores).

-#### Batch 1 Performance
+#### Batch 1 Performance Comparison

 ONNX Runtime achieves 49 images/sec with dense YOLOv5s.